ryanchee/Tipster/README.md

 - 2. Typing non numeric characters.
 - 3. Keeping the UI updated with every computation in background (Pickerview when selecting a segment, Segmented Control on random tip).
 - 4. Trying to register the app for notification of close/open in order to check NSDates
-- 5. Passing data in segue and back.

 ## License